saurav0001kumar/MOVIE-Tickets-Booking-Website/README.md

 * ### Fork this repository and clone the forked repository.

-* ### Change the working directory to the folder where you downloaded the files & go under "djangop" directory.
+* ### Change the working directory to the folder where you downloaded the files & go under "movieticket" directory.

 * ### Install all the dependencies for this repository using the pip command :